 Mauritius is a heaven on earth where you can see dramatic landscapes, magical beaches, blue lagoons, and hidden hideaways that will mesmerize you and take your breath away.

 The island is so culturally rich and has unique nature that will leave any visitor filled with emotions about how beautiful Mauritius is.
+You will easily come back with thousands of pictures of Mauritius to show your friends!

 I recently had the chance to visit Mauritius and soak it all in as much as I could.
 I found many things to do in Mauritius that kept me pining to return even before I had left!